TmaxSoftOfficial/HyperFrame-Wildfly-Image/README.md

 # WildFly

-This is a group of WildFly Docker files with versions for HyperFrame Open Edition.
+This is a group of WildFly Docker files with versions for HyperFrame.

 ### Prerequisites